 Fawnequin Great Danes can be registered with the A.K.C. like any other coat color.
 Provided, the dam and sire involved in the breeding are registered.
 Such mis marked colors and patterns can be bought by breeders who usually put them on full registration.

 But for G.D.C.A.
-Great Dane breed standards only six Great Dane coat colors are allowed to participate in conformation dog shows.
-As, the breed standards are decided and delineated by the G.D.C.A. not by the A.K.C.hence the Great Dane breed conformation shows are only for the allowed and acceptable Great Dane breed colors.
+Great Dane breed standards only seven Great Dane coat colors are allowed to participate in conformation dog shows.
+As, the breed standards are decided and delineated by the G.D.C.A. not by the A.K.C.
+Hence the Great Dane breed conformation shows are only for the allowed and acceptable Great Dane breed colors.

 Fawnequin Great Dane breeding